 Pin Cushion Project

 This cute pincushion is a great way to use up pretty scraps, or you could use a single fussy cut fabric for the centre if you prefer.
 It’s a quick and easy make so you can knock one up in no time.
-We designed this pincushion to hold our new product – glass headed pins.
+We have some gorgeous purple ergonomic pins which would look great in this pincushion.

 A fat eight of fabric for the front corners and backing.
 I used Art Gallery Fabrics’s Mystical Land collection by Maureen Cracknell.

 Assorted scraps (6 x 1.5 by 4.5 inches) for front

 Toy stuffing or crushed nut shells for the filling